Bubbelbad/Clean-Architecture-Boilerplate/README.md

-# Assignment - Clean Architecture ✨
+# Boilerplate - Clean Architecture ✨

 This is a boilerplate for Clean Architecture with CQRS.
 (Not done yet, but will be soon)